zer0ttl/zer0ttl-blog/content/posts/xss-in-amazon-india.md

 ---
 title: "Reflected XSS in Amazon India"
 date: 2019-09-10T16:18:18+05:30
-draft: true
+draft: false
-description: "A report for a reflected cross site scripting vulnerability(XSS) discovered on datavault.amazon.in.
+description: "A report for a reflected cross site scripting vulnerability(XSS) discovered on [datavault.amazon.in](https://datavault.amazon.in).
 A URL parameter was reflected back on the page without any sanitization which resulted in reflected XSS on the page.
 This was reported to Amazon over a year ago and this vulnerability has been fixed since."
 author: "zer0ttl"
 tags: ["xss", "bug bounty", "web hacking"]
 ---

 # tldr;

-A report for a reflected cross site scripting vulnerability(XSS) I discovered on datavault.amazon.in.
+A report for a reflected cross site scripting vulnerability(XSS) I discovered on [datavault.amazon.in](https://datavault.amazon.in).
 A URL parameter was reflected back on the page without any sanitization which resulted in reflected XSS on the page.
 This was reported to Amazon more than a year ago and this vulnerability has been fixed since.

 # Recon :